DNS Rebinding Check: a beginner's guide

 Detect DNS rebinding vulnerability

-Three questions a DNS rebinding check answers:
+Three questions a rebinding check answers:

 The DNS Rebinding Check endpoint, in plain language